jefdewitt/jekyll_portfolio/_projects/2016-11-02-arduino-embedded-project.markdown

 {% include image.html url="/images/arduino-ide.png" description="Arduino IDE" %}{: .float--right }

 The next step was loading my laptop with the latest version of the eponymously named Arduino IDE (integrated development environment).
 For the lay person, such as myself, an IDE is a fancy way of saying it's an all-in-one application that includes everything you need to get begin programming your robot.
 The interface is straightforward and easy enough to use to get started quickly.
-The platform is built on the C programming language, the grandfather of many of today's more modern languages.
+The platform is built on the C programming language, the grandfather of many modern languages.

 A typical program looks like this: